Bhavishya02/Shakesherelite/README.md

 This is my most recent project.
-I built this for testing my skills in LLMs